contract-first-idp/contract-first-idp.github.io/_posts/2024-07-31-Models-for-Backstage-integration-with-Internal-Developer-Platforms.md

 ![Backstage with GitOps](images/backstage-gitops.png?raw=true "Backstage with GitOps")

-In my opinion, Kubernetes is a more accomodating environment than Backstage for platform and developer automation for at least the following reasons:
+In my opinion, Kubernetes is a more accommodating environment than Backstage for platform and developer automation for at least the following reasons:

 - supports polyglot automation implementations
 - designed for scaling processes across infrastructure